 COVID-19: infection control in community settings

-With the increasing prevalence of COVID-19, it is more important than ever to ensure that we maintain effective infection control.
+With the risk of COVID-19 transmission it is more important than ever to ensure that we maintain effective infection control.
 COVID-19 is not thought to be completely airborne but can be transmitted through droplets, direct contact people’s secretions, and touching surfaces that have been infected through human transmission.

 Safe ways of working for all health and care workers

 - Staff should know what PPE they should wear for each setting – please review this chart devised by NHS England for further specific guidance

 - Staff should have access to the PPE that protects them for the appropriate setting and context

 - Gloves and aprons are subject to single use with disposal after each patient contact

 - Hand hygiene should be practiced and extended to exposed forearms after removing any element of PPE